maxwinnick/QCF_BL_MVO_F25/README.md

-# Black-Litterman Mean-Variance Optimisation Toolkit
+# Black-Litterman Mean-Variance Optimization Toolkit

 This project provides a from-scratch implementation of the Black-Litterman portfolio construction framework together with a teaching-oriented Streamlit dashboard.
 The toolkit can be used to explore how investor views, confidence levels, and Bayesian updates interact with traditional mean-variance optimisation.